Libya contact group urges Gaddafi to turn himself in

 Rebels said they were confident they could mop up diehard soldiers clinging to a leader now on the run, presumed to be in hiding in the country he ruled for four decades.

-But the contact group, made up of 28 different nations and seven international organizations, called on the Libyan people to avoid exacting revenge and stressed the importance of national reconciliation.
+But the contact group, made up of 28 different nations and seven international organisations, called on the Libyan people to avoid exacting revenge and stressed the importance of national reconciliation.

-"The participants attached utmost importance to the realization of national reconciliation in Libya," it said.
+"The participants attached utmost importance to the realisation of national reconciliation in Libya," it said.

 "They agreed that such a process should be based on principles of inclusiveness, avoidance of retribution and vengeance."